lablup/rraft-py/README.md

 There have been several attempts to implement a *Raft implementation* in the Python ecosystem before, but unfortunately, there is no library being used as a *de-facto* standard as of now.

-This binding was created to resolve this problem and to make it possible to integrate Python with *low-level Raft implementation*.
+This binding was created to resolve this problem and to make it possible to integrate your Python code with *low-level Raft implementation*.

 ### Disclaimer